Retirement from University Service

 Once you have decided when you are going to retire, notify, in writing, your department head or supervisor and the HR Service Center of your firm retirement date.
 Your department should process your actual termination.
 You should send a copy of your letter of retirement to your supervisor or department chair and to the HR Service Center at least two weeks before your date of retirement.

 Medical Insurance.
 You may elect to continue your medical insurance through Wayne State University.
-You will be billed by the university's billing agent (Automated Benefit Services –ABS) on a monthly basis at the full group rate.
-Currently, the retiree medical premiums range from $306.97 per month to $3,522.85 per month depending on your insurer and type of coverage (single, two person or family).
+You will be billed by the university's billing agent (Arcadia) on a monthly basis at the full group rate.
+Currently, the retiree medical premiums range from $368.14 per month to $4,969.69 per month depending on your insurer and type of coverage (single, two person or family).
 All forms relating to medical insurance are available here or from the HR Service Center.
-If you are age 65 or older, you will need to apply for Medicare Hospital Insurance (Part A) and Medical Insurance (Part B) at your nearest Social Security office about three months before your date of retirement.
+If you are age 65 or older, you will need to apply for Medicare Hospital Insurance (Part A) and Medicare Medical Insurance (Part B) at your nearest Social Security office about three months before your date of retirement.
 Medicare will be your primary insurance.
 Your university medical insurance will be secondary.
 You should provide the benefits office with a copy of your Medicare card as soon as you receive it.
 Click here for more information on medical insurance.

 Life Insurance.
 As a retiree, the university provides you with $2,500 in life insurance coverage.
 While you are preparing for retirement, this may be a good time to review your life insurance beneficiary designations and update them if necessary.
-A change of beneficiary form is available here or from the HR Service Center.
+A beneficiary designation form is available here or from the HR Service Center.
 In addition, you may convert a portion of your group life insurance to an individual direct-pay plan.
 The conversion form is also available from the HR Service Center.
-If you have questions about the procedure or the rates, please call Standard Insurance Company at 1-800-368-2859.
+If you have questions about the procedure or the rates, please call Sun Life Financial at 1-800-247-6875.

 Dental Insurance.
 Dental insurance is available through Delta Dental.
 You have a choice of two plans.
 You can elect to continue your current Delta coverage under federal legislation known as COBRA by paying the full cost plus a small administrative fee.
 Under COBRA, the length of the benefit is dependent upon your age.
 If you are under age 65, coverage can extend for up to 18 months or age 65, whichever comes sooner.
 If you are over age 65, coverage can extend for up to 18 months.
-Your other choice is to enroll in the retiree Delta Preferred Option plan.
-Information, rates and the enrollment form are available for this plan at http://www.hr.wayne.edu/tcw/forms.php There is no time limitation with the retiree Delta plan.
+Your other choice is to enroll in the retiree Delta Dental plan.
+Rates can be found here.
+Enrollment forms are available here: http://www.hr.wayne.edu/tcw/forms.php There is no time limitation with the retiree Delta Dental plan.
 With either plan, retirees are billed for the monthly premium by the university's billing agent.

 Vision Insurance.
 Vision insurance is available through EyeMed at the same level of coverage offered to active employees.
-Information, rates and enrollment form are available at http://www.hr.wayne.edu/tcw/forms.php.
+Rates can be found here.
+Enrollment forms are available at http://www.hr.wayne.edu/tcw/forms.php.
 Retirees are billed for the monthly premium by the university's billing agent.

 Voluntary Benefits.
 Voluntary benefits can be continued during retirement.
 If you have Liberty Mutual home and/or automobile insurance or long-term care insurance with John Hancock or Trustmark, please contact the respective company two to three weeks before your date of retirement to change to home billing.